Usage

 @set_process process = OzoneDisinfection()

-Then, the next step is to create the reactor.
+The next step is to create the reactor.
 This example uses the CSTR

 , which needs the volume (1000